Why teenager Cori Gauff has a realistic shot of winning Wimbledon

 "I believe everything happens for a reason.
 People were telling me to keep working hard and your time will come"

 Cori 'Coco' Gauff, with her arsenal of scintillating shot-making, has already declared she is here to win Wimbledon.
-But can the brash 15-year-old live up to her fast-growing reputation and do the unthinkable?
+But can the self-assured 15-year-old live up to her fast-growing reputation and do the unthinkable?

-Gauff, who defeated her idol Venus Williams in round one, continued her stunning debut Wimbledon campaign by beating former semi-finalist Magdalena Rybarikova on Wednesday.
+Gauff, who defeated her idol Venus Williams in round one, then former semi-finalist Magdalena Rybarikova, before fighting off two match points to beat Slovenian Polona Hercog on Friday, is through to the second week of her maiden Grand Slam.

+Thanks for all the surreal messages and fan support!
+It has been a dream week.
+Let’s keep it rolling @Wimbledon 🙌🏃🏾♀️👏— Coco Gauff (@CocoGauff) July 6, 2019

-An undaunted Gauff will next play world No 60 Polona Hercog of Slovenia in round three after she beat 17th seed Madison Keys, and the youngster is starting to make her sensational winning-streak seem like child's play.
+An undaunted Gauff will now meet Simona Halep in the fourth round on Monday.
+It is a match that is destined for another big show court and, on the evidence so far, she has every chance of claiming her biggest scalp yet against the former world No 1, as she starts to make her sensational winning-run seem like child's play.

 The talented teen comes from a strong sporting family.
 She is coached by her father Corey, who played basketball at Georgia State University.